 At a minimum, a DBP should include:

-A DBP should provide a high-level outline of the actions the agency has taken to prepare for a data breach, including how these actions fit within the agency’s broader systems, policies, and procedures, e.g., cyber response, general incident or emergency management processes, communications strategies, and risk management frameworks.
+A DBP should provide a high-level outline of the actions the agency has taken to prepare for a data breach, including how these actions fit within the agency’s broader systems, policies, and procedures, eg cyber response, general incident or emergency management processes, communications strategies, and risk management frameworks.

-The DBP should also include the key controls, systems, and processes that the agency has established for expeditiously identifying suspected or actual data breaches and ensuring data breaches are effectively managed.
+The DBP should also include the key controls, systems, and processes that the agency has established for identifying suspected or actual data breaches and ensuring data breaches are effectively managed.

-An agency’s DBP should outline its approach to staff training and awareness in identifying, responding to, and managing data breaches, and any training or awareness activities about other aspects of privacy protection, e.g., enhancing staff awareness of privacy and cyber principles and current threat trends.
+An agency’s DBP should outline its approach to staff training and awareness in identifying, responding to, and managing data breaches, and any training or awareness activities about other aspects of privacy protection, eg enhancing staff awareness of privacy and cyber principles and current threat trends.

-An agency’s DBP should clearly explain how internal staff and external entities, eg, the public or another agency, can report an actual or suspected data breach.
-The DBP should also outline the agency's processes for identifying data breaches, however this should not include details of specific controls which could place the agency at additional risk.
+An agency’s DBP should clearly explain how internal staff and external entities, eg the public or another agency, can report an actual or suspected data breach and outline the agency's processes for identifying data breaches.
+This should not include details of specific controls which could place the agency at additional risk.

 The appropriate processes for identifying and preventing data breaches will depend on the size and sophistication of an agency, its information holdings, and its security program and controls, but could include:

-Agencies often outsource functions to external service providers or another agency (for example, payroll or IT services).
-These relationships are usually covered by legally binding contracts, memorandums of understanding or non-disclosure agreements.
+Agencies often outsource functions to external service providers (for example, payroll or IT services).
+These relationships are usually covered by legally binding contracts, memorandums of understanding, or non-disclosure agreements.
+The agency’s DBP should include information about its contractual or other controls over these service providers and how it monitors and manages service providers to ensure compliance.

 Agencies should consider regular testing and review of the DBP to ensure it is operationally effective, up to date, and properly considers internal agency structure and function, and the changeability of the external threat environment.